sensu-plugins/tom_servo/README.md

 ## Tom Servo

-Tom Servo is our deployment pipeline.
+Tom Servo is our testing and deployment tool.
 His job is top make our lives easy.
-All deployment scripts, code, tools will be handled by him.
+All deployment scripts, code, and tooling will be handled by him.

 Due to the way Codeship works, deployment and testing commands would need to be set in each repo....all 160+ of them.
 This is not fun in any way, shape, or form, so Tom helps us out with that.
 Each repo only has a single deployment task, this ensures we never have to modify the Codeship deployment pipeline if we change deployment methods, add/remove steps, etc.